tom-seddon/b2/doc/wip/configs.md

 Interface](https://www.computinghistory.org.uk/det/32296/Slogger%20Switched%20Joystick%20Interface/).
 Select the DIP switch setting from the list box.

-(The emulated ADJI dhoesn't occupy a cartridge slot, so you don't lose any ROM slots if enabling it.)
+(The emulated ADJI doesn't occupy a cartridge slot from the sideways ROM perspective, so you don't lose any ROM slots if enabling it.)

 ### Mouse _(B/B+/Master 128 only)_